Table of Contents

 5. Paying Corporation Tax

-19% Corporation Tax must be paid to HMRC every year.
+Companies must pay Corporation Tax on all taxable profit.
 This tax applies to all taxable income generated within an accounting period, which is usually 12 months long.
-Any tax due must be paid to HMRC 9 months after the end of each accounting period.
+Any tax due must be paid to HMRC 9 months and 1 day after the end of each accounting period.

 6. Reporting changes

-Directors must notify Companies House if any of the following registered data:
+Limited company directors must notify Companies House of any changes to the following information:

 7. Keeping company records and registers

-Directors must store and then maintain a number of business and accounting records at the registered office or SAIL address.
+Directors must keep a number of business and accounting records at the company’s registered office or SAIL address.
 These include:

-- Record of all sales, purchases, credits and liabilities.
+- records of all sales, purchases, credits, and liabilities

-The statutory registers must be made available for public inspection at the registered office or SAIL address.
+The statutory registers must be made available for public inspection at either the registered office or SAIL address.
 Moreover, directors are responsible for notifying Companies House of the location of these important registers.

 8. Maintaining company addresses, stationery and signage